2026 winter dance salon

-Curation for next year’s Salon will begin this Fall as part of our 2026 Fieldwork Curation process.
+Curation for the 2027 Salon will begin this Fall as part of our 2027 Fieldwork Curation process.
 Information about last year’s application process can be found here.

 We prioritize curating choreographers who: